 - Danger of burns from hot parts!
 Do not touch any parts such as engine block, cooling system and exhaust system during operation and for some time after.
-Let the engine cool down. - Risk of scalding from hot coolant!
+Allow the engine to cool down. - Risk of scalding from hot coolant!
 The cooling system is under pressure.
 If the cooling system cap is opened with a hot engine there is a risk of scalding.
-Let the engine cool down. - Risk of injury due to rotating parts!
+Allow the engine to cool down. - Risk of injury due to rotating parts!
 Injury of limbs or hair or clothing getting caught up.
 Switch the engine off and pull out the ignition key.